-Office Hours: M, W: 8:00 - 8:45, 10:10 - 11:30, and by appointment.
+Office Hours: Tuesdays and Thursdays 8:15-8:45 a.m., 11:30 a.m. - 1 p.m., and by appointment.

 Course Description

 What is justice?
 How can considerations of justice negotiate our great differences of culture, identity, and circumstance?
 How are non-Western and Western approaches to philosophy to engage productively, across such historical legacies as imperialism, colonialism, and neo-colonialism?
 To what degree are we constituted by our cultures and environments?
 What is it to be free?
 How can the needs of self be balanced against the needs of communities?